will-shaw/gravity-warp/README.md

 # Gravity Warp

-Gravity Warp is a 2D puzzle platformer where you must manipulate the direction of gravity in order to solve puzzles and advanced through an abandoned research facility.
+Gravity Warp is a 2D puzzle platformer where you must manipulate the direction of gravity in order to solve puzzles and advance through an abandoned research facility.
 ---
 ## Default Controls: (Game controls are customizable).